Skip to main content

 Which company has more employees?

-Alan has approximately 500-1000 employees, while Abridge has approximately 120.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Alan has about 500-1000 employees; Abridge has about 120.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Alan and Abridge competitors?